Architecture as Public Concern Fellowship 2023

-Network members can match the fellowship funds ($3,500) with current projects that draw parallels between research on the built environment and its points of contact with practices of community accountability, these can be in any format (exhibitions, books, reports, etc.), address any time period or geography, and be situated across a number of institutional and/or para-institutional contexts.
-The aim is to be expansive and inclusive in defining how communities can be invited into the process of architectural research that is of public concern and urgent relevance.
-Projects could address question such as: who counts?
-How does access operate?
-How might concerns of varied publics (differently gendered, racialized, or subject to varied submerged histories) be attended to, and in what way might alternative publics be engaged?
+Network members can use the fellowship funds (CAD 3,500) to advance new or existing projects that draw parallels between research on the built environment and community accountability practices.
+These projects can be in any format (exhibitions, books, reports, etc.), address any period or geography, and be situated across several institutional and/or para-institutional contexts.
+The aim of the fellowship is to be expansive and inclusive in defining how communities can be invited into the process of architectural research as a public and urgently relevant concern.
+Community organizations, representatives, and individuals can partner with CCA Research Network members.

 Application